www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_demographic_data.md

 | id | The demographic question's unique identifier |
 | demographic_question_set_id | The demographic question set that this belongs to
 | name | The question text
-| translations.language | Translations have been deprecated.
+| translations.language | Translations have been deprecated but are kept for backwards compatibility.
 Only `en` (English) is supported at this time.
-| translations.name | Translations have been deprecated.
+| translations.name | Translations have been deprecated but are kept for backwards compatibility.
 This value will be the same as `name` above.
 | active | If `false`, the question has been deleted.

 ## The Demographic Answer Option object